25+ Top Attractions in Florence Italy

 The must see halls include the Hall 2 (Giotto), Hall 8 (Lippi), Hall 10-14 (Botticelli), Hall 15 (Leonardo), Hall 35 (Michelangelo), Hall 66 (Raphael), Hall 83 (Titian), and Hall 90 (Caravaggio).

 It’s essential to pre-book a timed entry skip the line ticket well in advance.
-Otherwise you may stand in line for hours.
+Otherwise you will likely stand in line for hours.

 Michelangelo's David at the Galleria Accademia, one of the top attractions in Florence